rnshaikh/100DaysOfMLCode/README.md

     making prediction with probability, comparing probabilties, probability model, counting principal, permutations and combinations.

 # Day7 (High School Math):
-    I have completed probability with counting, permutation and combination and done it practice.
+    I have completed probability with counting, permutation and combination and done its practice.

+# Day8 (High School Math):
+    I have completed compound probability of independent events, free throw probability, identifying independent and dependent probability. multiplicayion rules for dependent probability. done its practice